Wolverine971/9takes/src/blog/enneagram/beginners-guide-to-determining-your-enneagram-type.md

       "dateModified": "2024-04-07",
       "datePublished": "2023-07-11",
       "description": "Navigate the Enneagram easily using our Beginner's Guide.
-Uncover your type and unlock a deeper understanding of yourself.", "headline": "The Beginner's Guide to Determining Your Enneagram Type", "mainEntityOfPage": {
+Uncover your type and unlock a deeper understanding of yourself.", "headline": "The Beginner's Guide to Determining Your Enneagram Type in 4 Steps", "mainEntityOfPage": {
         "@id": "https://9takes.com/blog/enneagram/beginners-guide-to-determining-your-Enneagram-type",
         "@type": "WebPage"